glwagner/glwagner.github.io/index.md

 I'm a research scientist in
 [Earth, Atmospheric, and Planetary Sciences] at [MIT].

-I'm interested in ocean physics, waves, turbulence, mixing, and software design that empowers scientists and makes ocean modeling as accessible as possible.

-Lately I've been working with the [Climate Modeling Alliance] to build the ocean component for a new earth system model.
+With the [Climate Modeling Alliance], I'm working on building the ocean and sea ice components for a new, trainable climate model with quantified uncertainty.
+Our new model is radical departures from existing models in some ways --- it's written in the Julia programming language and runs on GPUs.
+In some other ways, it's not so different from the traditional climate models that have been around for decades.

+My work includes research in physical processes, parameterization, as well as software development.
-In this adventure I've lead the development of the popular ocean-flavored fluid dynamics software [Oceananigans], started development of a new sea ice model [ClimaSeaIce], and worked on turbulent mixing parameterization, wave-turbulence interaction, sea ice thermodynamics, air-sea flux parameterization, and more.
+I lead the development of the popular, fast, and flexible ocean-flavored fluid dynamics software [Oceananigans], the sea ice modeling software [ClimaSeaIce], and have research efforts in turbulent mixing parameterization, surface-wave-turbulence interaction, sea ice thermodynamics, air-sea flux parameterization, and more.

 Learn more about [me], [what I do], read my [curriculum vitae], or email me at `gregory.leclaire.wagner@gmail.com`.